ffAudio/ffLayouts/README.txt

 Find the api-documentation here: https://audiokinematics.github.io/juceLayouts/

 The highlights:
-In the examples folder is a LayoutEditor.
+In the Tools folder is a LayoutEditor.
 You can create layouts as XML definitions and show them with placeholders to see how the space would be distributed.

 To use the layout in a JUCE component it is easiest to add a Layout member to